Bran2332/Project1/README.md

 Data_set from kaggle:
 [This is a link to a  Data_set from kaggle](https://www.kaggle.com/datasets/rishikeshkonapure/hr-analytics-prediction?)

-#   After analyzing this data, we came to the folloing conclusions:
+#   After analyzing this data, we came to the following conclusions:

 #  Distribution of Employee Attrition in the Company